 I got a friend who was a designer to create a big plate for us of the house in the background.
 The band were shot both on the set and then just in front of the green screen, in order for us to be able to place them with their transparency.

 We built miniatures of the coffins and the underground layer.
 However having shot on HD, the producer had changed the camera we had booked at the last minute.
-It didn't seem like a big deal until we went to shoot the miniatures and found that you couldn't alter the shooting speed (you usually shoot miniatures at 50fps instead of 25fps).
-So that was a bit gutting as they never worked as well as I hoped for.
+It didn't seem like a big deal until we went to shoot the miniatures and found that you couldn't alter the shooting speed (you usually shoot miniatures at 50 frames per second, instead of 25 frames per second).
+So that was a bit gutting as they never worked as well as I hoped.

-- Jonathan Gerrard to James Coleman, March 2009
+- Director Jonathan Gerrard to writer James Coleman, March 2009